Halewood railway station

 Halewood railway station is in Halewood, Merseyside, England.
-The station, and all trains serving it, is operated by Northern Trains.
+The station is operated by Merseytravel and is exclusively served by Northern Trains.

 History

 Halewood station is modern, having been opened in May 1988, built at a cost of £440,000.

-A station, closed in 1952, formerly existing a short distance to the East.
+A station, closed in 1952, formerly existing a short distance to the east.

 Facilities

 There is a ticket office at street level, with inclined ramps leading to the platforms; these both have brick shelters.
 It is staffed throughout hours of service (like other Merseytravel stations).

 Services

-Services are roughly hourly in each direction (including Sundays), towards Hunts Cross and Liverpool Lime Street to the west and towards Hough Green and Manchester Oxford Road in the east.
+Services are roughly hourly in each direction (including Sundays), towards Hunts Cross and Liverpool Lime Street to the west and towards Hough Green and Warrington Central in the east.
+On Sundays, the service is hourly and extended through eastbound to Manchester Oxford Road.